adonix-org/postrise/README.md

 ## :gear: Install

-:bulb: Find the latest **Postrise** version and additional installation snippets in the [Maven Central Repository](https://central.sonatype.com/artifact/org.adonix/postrise).
+:bulb: Find the latest **Postrise** version and extra installation snippets in the [Maven Central Repository](https://central.sonatype.com/artifact/org.adonix/postrise).

 Add the following to your `pom.xml`: